gazebosim/gz-physics/tutorials/02_installation.md

 \page installation Installation

-These instructions are for installing only Ignition Physics.
+These instructions are for installing only Gazebo Physics.
 If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/dome/install).

 We recommend following the Binary Installation instructions to get up and running as quickly and painlessly as possible.